 Starting a Junior Volleyball Program can be both a rewarding and a frustrating experience.
 The sources of the rewards are rather apparent – the opportunity to see young people grow and develop, the excitement of athletic competition, and the joy of a job well done.
 The challenges, on the other hand, can mostly be avoided by careful preseason planning which must then be carried out throughout the entire year.
 The majority of the frustrations arise not out of the players or the coaches, but the administrative details.

 The safety of its participants is of paramount importance to USA Volleyball.
 USA Volleyball has a ZERO TOLERANCE for abuse and misconduct.
 This includes not only on-court safety, but also off-court safety in any part of USA Volleyball’s programs.
 USA Volleyball is committed to creating safe and fun environments for youth.
 This includes, but is not limited to, providing training, educational materials and resources for our regions, clubs, coaches and parents.
-All Club Directors & Club Admins of the Delta Region are required to be certified in SafeSport.
-Beginning with the 2018-2019 season, all adult members must take (or retake) the online SafeSport Training course and then repeat the training every two years.

 The SafeSport coursework is now delivered through the USAV Academy.
 Accessing the course through the USAV Academy is critical to tracking certification and expiration dates.
 Please access the course exclusively through the USAV Academy (not the USOC SafeSport website).
 To register for SafeSport training: